Sovereign Popular Democracy

 Sovereign Popular Democracy (Democrazia Sovrana Popolare, DSP) is a populist, sovereignist and Eurosceptic political party in Italy, formed in January 2023.
-Its leader is Marco Rizzo.
+The party claims to be neither right-wing nor left-wing.

 History

 After participating in the 2022 Italian general election under the name Sovereign and Popular Italy, the list was officially dissolved in December 2022 by mutual agreement of its leaders, Marco Rizzo and Francesco Toscano.
 This happened after Francesco Toscano left his party, Italy Again, to launch a new party called Sovereign and Popular Italy Again (AISP).

 On 13 January 2023, the National Political Committee of Sovereign Popular Democracy was elected in Rome, followed by the election of the Scientific Committee on 14 January.
 On 22 January, Marco Rizzo officially launched the party on YouTube.
 The party includes Marco Rizzo's Communist Party, Francesco Toscano's Sovereign and Popular Italy Again, Gilberto Trombetta's Front for Popular Sovereignty (a split from Reconquer Italy, which had previously participated in ISP), and Antonio Ingroia's Civil Action.

 In July, Gilberto Trombetta and Enrico Bonfatti denounced on social media the expulsion of Trombetta and his party from DSP, as well as the expulsion of Civil Action, CLNI, FISI and the former senator Bianca Laura Granato, who was the president of AISP.
 The latter was expelled after writing a letter to Secretary Rizzo in defense of Trombetta.
-For Popular Sovereign Democracy he ran for the presidency of the autonomous province of Trento in the regional elections in Trentino-Alto Adige in 2023, taking just over 2% (over 5,000 votes), which is not enough to be elected councilor.
+For Popular Sovereign Democracy he ran for the presidency of the autonomous province of Trento in the 2023 Trentino-Alto Adige/Südtirol provincial elections, taking just over 2% (over 5,000 votes), which is not enough to be elected councilor..

+Between 27 and 28 January 2024, the founding congress of Sovereign Popular Democracy was held, with Rizzo being elected national coordinator.
+In the same period, "The Reasons for a Choice.
+For a Sovereign and Popular Democracy", a book written with Francesco Toscano, was published.